 Gross profit reflects how profitable a product is.
 The less it costs to make, and the higher you can sell it for, the larger your gross profit will be.
-Gross profit appears on the income statement.
+Gross profit is also known gross income, and appears on the income statement.

 Let’s say you sell your product to a customer on credit and send them an invoice for the sale.
-The amount your customer owes you from that invoice is part of your trade debtors.
-In your customer's records, that invoice will be part of their trade creditors.
-In this way, trade debtors and trade creditors are two sides of the same transaction.
+The amount your customer owes you from that invoice is part of your accounts receivable.
+In your customer's records, that invoice will be part of their accounts payable.
+In this way, accounts payable and accounts receivable are two sides of the same transaction.

 What is sole proprietorship?

 Sole proprietorship is a type of business with only one owner.
 The owner has complete authority over every aspect of the business.

 A sole proprietorship is not a separate legal entity – it’s considered an extension of the owner.
 But you can operate under a business name, like “Bob Smith Plumbing.”

 Sole proprietorships are easy to set up.
 Because the business uses your individual tax code, you don’t need to register as a business.
 But depending on your industry you may need a license – such as a food and liquor license, or an admission to practice law.

 Sole proprietorship taxes are easy, because all income the business earns is treated as personal income.
 But this also means the owner is accountable if the business runs into financial trouble, like debt or bankruptcy.
 The owner’s personal assets can also be at risk if a claim is made against the business – for faulty workmanship or malpractice, for instance.